Leadership

 Nicole Sheahan

-Ms. Sheahan is a member of the Global Cancer Coalitions Network, serves on the board of From Testing to Targeted Treatments (FT3), and volunteers for the World Patients Alliance.
-She is a frequent speaker on precision medicine, patient-centered policies, and partnerships.
+Ms. Sheahan serves on the Executive Committee of From Testing to Targeted Treatments (FT3) and is Co-Chair of the Global Cancer Coalitions Network.
+She also volunteers with the World Patients Alliance and is a frequent speaker on precision medicine, patient-centered policy, and cross-sector partnerships.

 Candace Henley, MPH, CPN